-You might have used part of a home-equity loan or line of credit to buy the investment, don’t count the interest on that loan toward investment interest if you can deduct it as home-mortgage interest.
+You might have used part of a home-equity loan or line of credit to buy the investment.
+If you did and you can deduct it as home-mortgage interest, don’t count the loan interest as investment interest.
 Also, investment interest doesn't include interest related to a passive activity.

 Short-term capital gains

 You usually can't include qualified dividends or long-term capital gains as investment income.
 You're already getting a tax break on them since they're taxed at a lower rate than most income.
 The lower rate might be 0%, 15%, or 20%, depending on your tax bracket.
 You might also have a 3.8% net investment income tax (NIIT) if both of these apply:

 Your modified adjusted gross income (AGI) is more than:

 $250,000 for married filing jointly

 However, when you prepare your taxes, you can designate these types of income as investment income:

 Then, you can include this amount when figuring your net investment income.
 However, you won’t receive the lower tax rates that those receive.
 They will now be taxed at the same rate as all your other income.
 The advantage of this is that you'll be able to deduct more investment interest.

 You might choose not to allocate any qualified dividends or long-term gains to ordinary income.
 If you do, you can carry over any investment interest expense you couldn't use.
 You need to decide which option will lower your taxes over a period of time.